Kupro404/Ansible/README.md

 ```
 ansible-playbook playbook.yml
 ````
+and remember to run from within the ansible directory.

 This playbook can work for Debian and Redhat systems.
-If not cloned on the root directory the paths within the files must be changed.